ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network.md

 $ geth --identity="Node01" --datadir="./Node01" -verbosity 6 --ipcdisable --port 30301 --rpcport 8101 --networkid="12345" console 2>> ./Node01.log
 ```

-To veirfy if the accounts are initialized with the correct balance values we specified in the Custom Genesis Block, use the '''eth.getBalance()''' command on the console of each node using their associated account numbers (which can be retrieved by the '''personal.listAccounts''' command).
+To veirfy if the accounts are initialized with the correct balance values we specified in the Custom Genesis Block, use the `eth.getBalance()` command on the console of each node using their associated account numbers (which can be retrieved by the `personal.listAccounts` command).

 ``` js
 > eth.getBalance(personal.listAccounts[0])